Peter Bøgh Andersen Auditorium

 The way to overcome this challenge is creating an internal platform and treating it as a world-class product offering.
 “Applying product management to internal platforms means establishing empathy with internal consumers (read: developers) and collaborating with them on the design.
 Platform product managers establish roadmaps and ensure the platform delivers value to the business and enhances the developer experience”, via ThoughtWorks Technology Radar.

 In this talk, Henning Jacobs will walk you through how Zalando adopted a customer-first mindset with regards to its developer tooling.
 He will show the effect on developer satisfaction when internal platforms are given the same respect as external product offerings.
-Henning will furthermore tell our story on how Zalando moved from a classical infrastructure team to a product mindset with strong focus on building a world-class developer experience.
+Henning will furthermore tell his story about how Zalando moved from a classical infrastructure team to a product mindset with strong focus on building a world-class developer experience.
 Henning shares both their learnings and challenges going through this transition, and the impact it has on the daily life of Zalando’s customers (developers).

 Henning joined Zalando in the beginning of 2010 and accompanied the transformation of Zalando’s technology department through the eras of PHP/MySQL and Java/PostgreSQL to the new world of “Radical Agility”.
 He helped building the AWS/STUPS cloud infrastructure to make innovation scale across autonomous teams.
 Henning is currently responsible for the developer journey at Zalando.
 His five teams help streamline the developer experience by providing cloud (AWS), cluster (Kubernetes) and continuous delivery infrastructure to 200+ engineering teams.